 In addition to knowing arrest and control, and de-escalation tactics, you will be trained to handle and care for a variety of firearms and to operate police vehicles in emergency situations.
 You may go for extended periods without drawing your firearm in the field, however, you must be prepared to use deadly force to protect yourself or others from grievous bodily harm or death.

 Graduates from the police academy are assigned to the Patrol Division for the initial five to seven years of their career.
+As an exempt officer, you will need five years of patrol experience before applying for a specialty position.
+Your patrol time before you came to the VPD will be included in this total.

 In Patrol, you can hone your policing skills and have an opportunity to experience diverse assignments such as bicycle patrol, undercover duties, plainclothes patrol, community liaison, and special enforcement projects.